 Peace Winds is one of the leading organizations in Japan conducting emergency disaster response as well as long-term disaster recovery activities.
-It is currently accepting donations to respond to the January 1, 2024, earthquake in Ishikawa, Japan as well as for its broader disaster preparedness work.
+Donations to this project support Peace Winds' ongoing community recovery and rebuilding efforts for survivors of the 2024 New Year's Day earthquake on Japan's Noto Peninsula, as well as its broader disaster preparedness work.

 Natural disasters are only going to continue to strike Japan, and Peace Winds knows the importance of staying prepared.
-Peace Winds teams in Japan also offer preparedness programs, including disaster response trainings, webinars and articles about how to best prepare, and community-centered activities where adults and children can come together to share their knowledge and experience in creative ways.
+Peace Winds teams in Japan also run disaster preparedness programs, including drills and trainings, webinars and articles about how to best prepare, and community-centered activities where adults and children can come together to share their knowledge and experience in creative ways.

 Support this important cause by creating a personalized fundraising page.